News

 Speculation: Spot and forward FX can also be used to speculate on future price movements.
 For example, a currency trader may buy a currency in the spot market with the expectation that it will appreciate in value, and then sell it in the future at a higher price.

-Given the ability to borrow money in one currency, convert to another, then lend in that currency and convert the proceeds back into the initial currency to pay back the original loan, there is an arbitrage-driven relationship between forward FX rates and interest rate differentials.
 This arbitrage strategy is known as covered arbitrage, but given the credit risks and transaction costs associated with such a strategy, actual arbitrage opportunities are rare.
 Nevertheless, the mathematical relationship between forward FX and rates is fundamental to fair value pricing for a range of cross-currency instruments and securities.

 Leveraging insights from Tradition’s globally recognised broking desks, the FX data packages provide a comprehensive view of the global FX markets.